 The effective interest rate of a financial asset or financial liability is calculated on initial recognition of a financial asset or a financial liability.
 In calculating interest income and expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit impaired) or to the amortised cost of the liability.
 The effective interest rate is revised as a result of periodic re-estimation of cash flows of floating rate instruments to reflect movements in market rates of interest.
 The effective interest rate is also revised for fair value hedge adjustments at the date amortisation of the hedge adjustment begins.
-However, for financial assets that have become credit impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortised cost of the financial assets that were credit impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the asset.
+However, for financial assets that have become credit impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortised cost of the financial asset.
+If the asset is no longer credit impaired, then the calculation of interest income reverts to the gross basis.
+For financial assets that were credit impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the asset.
 The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset improves.